hasura/promptql-docs/README.md

 # Build for production
 yarn build

-# Test the build locally
+# Test the production build locally (with authentication)
-yarn serve
+yarn build:local
 ```

-The build generates static files in the `build` directory, ready for any static hosting service.
+The `build` command generates static files in the `build` directory, ready for any static hosting service.
+The `build:local` command builds the site and serves it locally with the full authentication system for testing.

 ## Need Help?